tjtanaa/COMP4331/README.md

 2. Introduction to Data Mining by Pang-Ning Tan, Michael Steinbach, and Vipin Kumar, Pearson International Edition, 2005.

 3. Data Mining.  by Ian Witten and Ebe Frank.
 (Google books)

+__Notes about exam content__
+1. Grid-Based Clustering would not be covered.